-Letting agents offer two levels of service to landlords.
+Letting agents typically offer two levels of service to landlords.
 The first is commonly known as the ‘let only’; the other is a full management service.
-The former employs the letting agent to carry out the ten basic steps outlined earlier.
-In essence they:

 Conduct the prospective tenant viewings.

-Provide an up to date Assured Shorthold Tenancy Agreement with which to create the tenancy with.
+Provide an up to date Assured Shorthold Tenancy Agreement.

-Take the first rental and deposit payment and pay them to the landlord or the landlords’ nominated account
+Take the first rental payment and the rental deposit payment.

 To find a letting agent visit the Association of Residential Letting Agents site.